A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Auxiliary outcomes for interim decisions in RCTs

 In scenario 4, there is a positive treatment effect on both primary and auxiliary outcomes.
 The \textit{Auxiliary-Only} design has a power of approximately $96\%$ and an average sample size of $120$ patients.
 In comparison, the \textit{Primary-Only} design has a power of $87\%$ and an average sample size of $127$ patients, and the \textit{Auxiliary-Augmented} design has a power of $89\%$ with an average sample size of $131$ patients.

-In scenario 5, there is a positive effect on the primary outcome and a negative effect on the auxiliary.
+In scenario 5, the treatment has a positive effect on the primary outcome and a negative effect on the auxiliary.
 The \textit{Auxiliary-Only} design does not detect the treatment effect.
 The \textit{Primary-Only} design has a power of approximately $87\%$ and an average sample size of $127$ patients, while the \textit{Auxiliary-Augmented} design, as expected, presents a reduced power of approximately $52\%$, due to early futility decisions, and an average sample size of $101$ patients.